What Happens to My Workers’ Comp Benefits if I Am Laid Off After an Injury?

 If you are receiving workers compensation benefits for an injury sustained while working, you can still (unfortunately) be laid off from your job.
-If this is the case, your employer cannot legally rehire you once you are released to work, but you are still entitled to your workers compensation benefits for the duration of your claim.
+If this is the case, your employer cannot legally rehire you once you are released to return to work, but you are still entitled to your workers comp benefits for the duration of your claim.

 It may seem like adding insult to injury if you’ve been laid off while on workers comp, but it is still a legal right of your employer.
-If this happens to you, it’s best to consult with an attorney to dig into the circumstance of the layoff.
+If this happens to you, it’s best to consult with an Indianapolis workers compensation lawyer to dig into the circumstances of why you were terminated.

 Injured workers are entitled to pursue a workers compensation claim to cover their medical expenses and partial income replacement while they are unable to perform their regular duties.
-This benefit it not a form of severance pay from your employer.
+These benefits are not a form of severance pay from your employer.
 However, your employer may still legally lay you off from your job.

 If you are an injured worker who has been laid off from your job, pay close attention to the details of the layoff.
-While your boss can legally lay you off, he or she cannot do so because you filed a workers compensation claim.
+While your boss can legally terminate your employment, they cannot fire you because you filed a workers compensation claim.

 Employers are legally allowed to conduct layoffs that impact injured workers who are out on workers comp.
 For example, an employer may shut down a department or a facility, and this kind of layoff may include an injured worker.
 The employer is not obligated to preserve or protect your job in this situation.